The application for Foundation scholarships for the 2018-19 academic year is now open!

 Prospective students and school counselors: Prospective students and school counselors seeking information about scholarships should visit our Admissions website for scholarship information for New Freshmen and Transfer Students.

-Current UW-Superior students: Continuing students who wish to apply for UW-Superior Foundation scholarships through their academic departments should look at the section Scholarships for Current Students located on this page.
+Current UW-Superior students: Continuing students who wish to apply for UW-Superior Foundation scholarships should look at the section below titled Scholarships for Current Students.
 Use the links above to review the scholarships available and the criteria for each, and below to find answers to frequently asked questions.
-You also will find links to scholarships offered by the UW-Superior Alumni Association and other outside opportunities.

 Faculty and staff: Visit the Scholarship Information page and follow the instructions for awarding scholarships.
 Use the links above to review the scholarships available and their criteria, and below to find the answers to frequently asked scholarship questions.